cesarParra/lwc-signals/README.md

 export { counter };
 ```

-## Consuming the signals
+## Consuming the signal

-You can use the signals in any LWC component by importing the signals and using the `.value` property.
+You can use the signal in any LWC component by importing it and using the `.value` property.

 For example, let's create a simple counter component that increments and decrements the counter when a button is
 clicked.